navytux/pygolang/README.rst

 - 2012 GvR starts to use yield-from coroutines for asyncio https://github.com/python/asyncio/commit/0b0da72d0d
 - 2012(2013) (?)
 Tulip (Guido van Rossum) -> asyncio, Stackless-based approach
   is explicitly rejected on the basis that there are some "scary implementation details".
-Instead the complexity is thrown onto progammer, with a bit of `yield from` syntatic sugar which must be used throughout all function invocations that have IO at leaf calls.
+Instead the complexity is thrown onto programmer, with a bit of `yield from` syntactic sugar which must be used throughout all function invocations that have IO at leaf calls.

   https://lwn.net/Articles/544522/